 The Otter trail is probably one of the most famous hikes in Africa and definitely one of the best treks in the world.
 We know what we’re talking about we’ve hiked a lot in Asia, South America, Europe, and Africa.
-The scenery on the Otter trail is spectacular, every day it surprises you with breathtaking views, white-sand beaches, dramatic cliffs and an endless coast line.
+The scenery on the Otter trail is spectacular, every day it surprises you with breathtaking views, white-sand beaches, dramatic cliffs, and endless coastline.
 Not to mention overnight huts in the most beautiful locations.
 The hike’s difficulty is easy to moderate, daily distances covered are quite short, total distance 45km over 5 days, which gives you a lot of time to admire the nature and enjoy the beauty of the area.
-If you’re looking for a relatively easy and incredible beautiful hiking trail in South Africa, Otter trail is the best option.
+If you’re looking for a relatively easy and incredibly beautiful hiking trail in South Africa, the Otter trail is the best option.